 - We follow people back who follow us.
 If you’d rather we not, send us a direct message and we’ll be happy to comply.

-- The account is maintained and monitored by a combination of Governor Patrick (usually appends his tweets with "-D"), and members of his communications and constituent services teams.
+- The account is maintained and monitored by a combination of Governor Baker, and members of his team.

 - While the Governor does tweet directly and he and his staff watch and update Twitter as much as possible, please recognize that we also monitor and maintain many other channels of feedback, outreach and engagement, both in-person and online.